virtualscienceforum/virtualscienceforum/SPM_workshop.md

 Format
 - Each poster presenter will have their own Zoom link leading to the discussion room for their poster
 - Poster presenters are encouraged to send a 1-min video briefly explaining the content of their poster.
-Both the video and the poster will be available outside of the discussion room for attendees to see, so that the Zoom conversation can be focused on questions
+The videos will be available outside of the discussion rooms for attendees to see, so that the Zoom conversation can be focused on questions
 - The poster session will be divided in two 40-min parts to ensure all presenters will also have the opportunity to look at posters

 Guidelines for poster preparation